Khuram Shaikh murder: Trial and Conviction

 The trial of the guilty delayed for over two years amid allegations of interference because of Sampath Vidanapathirana's political connections.
 But under intense diplomatic pressure by the UK government Sampath Vidanapathirana was jailed for 20 years for culpable homicide not amounting to murder, along with three other men in July 2014 almost two years after the crime.

 Lahiru Kelum, U. Sama Deshapriya and Praneeth Chathuranga who were convicted of Mr Shaikh's killing with the former council leader were all also found guilty of raping a woman.

 Aftermath

-In response to the court decision a statement from the British High Commission in Colombo said: "We hope that this will bring some closure for his family and friends who have faced a long and difficult fight for justice.
+In response to the court decision, a statement from the British High Commission in Colombo stated: "We hope that this will bring some closure for his family and friends who have faced a long and difficult fight for justice.